KIngSimeone/womens-health/README.md

 ```
 After Sign up user can login to the platform with will return their access token in the response body.
 Please note `Secret` is also required in the request headers to login

-Below is the log in endpoint:
+Below is the log in endpoint: `POST`,
 `localhost:8000/v1/login`

 Below is a sample request body, Users can use phone or email to login: